Small Grants for Rural Communities (SGRC)

 Projects must be for a charitable purpose (benefit the whole community).

-If you are unsure if your project is eligible, please contact us on 1800 170 020 during office hours to discuss your project idea.
+If you are unsure if your project is eligible, please contact your State Programs Manager on 1800 170 020 during office hours to discuss your project idea.

 If you have any queries or wish to discuss your project please contact the Program Manager, Neriman Kemal on 1800 170 020.